Biliary Tract: Surgical Management of the Bile Duct

 - Laparoscopic Exploration of CBD to Remove Stones

-- Similar Morbidity & Mortality
+- Comparison to ERCP:- Similar Morbidity & Mortality

 - Lower Hospital Length of Stay with Single-Stage Cholecystectomy/CBD Exploration